rmonnier9/hypertube/README.md

 ## Motivation

-Learn video streaming, OAuth, Redux and improve general JS skills
+Learn video streaming, OAuth, Redux and improve general JS skills.

 ## Which features are done